josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Provide a *spy stub* (`HeroDetailServiceSpy`)

-This example completely replaces the component's `providers` array with a new array containing a `HeroDetailServiceSpy`.
+This example completely replaces the `providers` array of the component with a new array containing a `HeroDetailServiceSpy`.

 The `HeroDetailServiceSpy` is a stubbed version of the real `HeroDetailService` that fakes all necessary features of that service.
-It neither injects nor delegates to the lower level `HeroService` so there's no need to provide a test double for that.
+It neither injects nor delegates to the lower level `HeroService` so there is no need to provide a test double for that.

 The related `HeroDetailComponent` tests will assert that methods of the `HeroDetailService` were called by spying on the service methods.
-Accordingly, the stub implements its methods as spies:
+Accordingly, the stub implements the associated methods as spies:

 <code-example header="app/hero/hero-detail.component.spec.ts (HeroDetailServiceSpy)" path="testing/src/app/hero/hero-detail.component.spec.ts" region="hds-spy"></code-example>